a-olga/firstGitProject/README.md

-# firstGitProjecD
+# firstGitProjec
-This is a repository for mu PHP cources homework.
+This is a repository for my PHP cources homework.